skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **scf_max_iter** *(integer)* - Default: *300*

-  This argument determinesi the maximum number of SCF iterations.
+  This argument determines the maximum number of SCF iterations.

 \